-Cryptocurrency is not currency, meaning it doesn’t respond to inflation the same way a foreign currency would.
+Cryptocurrency is not like fiat currency, meaning it doesn’t respond to inflation the same way a foreign currency would.
 Because of this, cryptocurrency can act as a counter-inflationary asset.
 Investors may want their cash in Bitcoin or other cryptocurrencies to preserve their spending power.
 Investing in crypto has also become easier with trading platforms like BOTS.

 Download the BOTS app if you don’t already have it.

 When inflation increases, investors usually center their focus on tangible assets that will potentially increase in value, such as gold, precious metals, agricultural products, and raw materials.